cecilydantam/component-library/README.md

 Create a directory with the same name as your component.
 This allows the pre-build script to find your component and compile metadata on it.
 Ex, MyComponent -> MyComponent.js

+Describe your component with comments above the declaration - these will render in the component's documentation.
+Also, decorate each prop declared in propTypes with a comment.
+This comment will render as 'description' in the table of props.

 ### index.js

 Create a file in your component directory called `index.js`.
 It should contain the export statement